Fiveable

 Auctions come in various forms, each with unique characteristics.
 English auctions start low and increase, while Dutch auctions begin high and decrease.
 Sealed-bid auctions involve hidden bids, with first-price and second-price variants determining the winner's payment.

 These auction types have different pros and cons.
 English auctions encourage competition but can be time-consuming.
 Dutch auctions are fast but may lead to underpricing.
-Sealed-bid auctions prevent but can result in or lower seller revenue.
+Sealed-bid auctions prevent collusion but can result in overbidding or lower seller revenue.

 Types of Auctions